Field of Mars Environmental Education Centre

 Teddy bears’ picnic

-Student groups (with an adult) will follow clues leading them on a trail to discover what the teddies need to survive in the bush.
+Student groups led by an adult will follow clues leading them on a trail to discover how their teddies survive in the bush.
 The route will lead them to a surprise picnic lunch spot under the trees.

 The old forest story

-The students will be told a story about a forest that is cleared.
-Students suggest actions that could be taken to provide for the animals’ needs of life.
+The day concludes with an interactive story about forest clearing.
+They will consolidate their learning by suggesting actions that could be taken to provide for the animals’ needs of life.

 Syllabus outcomes and content